manujaagnihotri/Micro-Challenge-2/README.md

 Take the readings from the current carrier sensor and develop a python code - prompting it such that with the readings provided, the model creates changes and varies as the fluctuation in the current and voltage occurs.

-Learnings -
-- How microorganisms work and function.
-- How to create a soil battery and tweak it with different variables and feedings to generate fluctuation in current.
-- What a current sensor carrier is and how we can use it and how it provides different variables.
-- How to connect all these different variables and generate a python code to then generate a blender model.
-- It was very interesting to see how microorganisms work and if presented visually how it looks because we did not know what to expect.

-The Future -
-- We would like to change some factors in the soil to see how it affects the conductivity - through different variables like temperature, moisture, mediums like algae/moss
-- We would like to use different mediums to 3D print the model like resin printing to get a cleaner model.
-- To see how we may develop more interactive models generated from microorganism intelligence
-- To develop such batteries but with different elements like sand, water etc.

 Examples of prompts